feng-zhe/enjoyCTF/path-to-sec-diary/2025/03/diary.md

 # 2025-03-05

 finished the pwn challenge "Entity".
 Very easy.
 First-time coding the solver.py with pwn totally alone.

+# 2025-03-07

+Finished the Space-pirate-Going-Deeper pwn challenge.
+Wasted some time trying to bypass the param123 checks.
+Then I realized I can jump to the right place by overwriting one-byte of the return address since the binary has PIE disabled.